PrefectHQ/prefect/docs/core/concepts/tasks.md

 _For more detail, see the [mapping concept docs](mapping.html)._

-To "un-nest" a task that returns a list of lists, use Prefect's `flat()` annotation.
+To "un-nest" a task that returns a list of lists, use Prefect's `flatten()` annotation.
 This is most useful when a task in a mapped pipeline returns a sequence.

 ## Identification